wp-plugins/pixelating-image-slideshow-gallery/readme.txt

 *   [Comments/Suggestion](http://www.gopiplus.com/work/2010/10/13/pixelating-image-slideshow-gallery/)
 *   [About author](http://www.gopiplus.com/work/)

 Pixelating image slideshow gallery wordpress plugin is the normal hyper linked image slide-show, but in IE the added images are pixelated into view.
-And it’s good cross browser script (ordinary fade in effect in Mozilla browser).
+And its good cross browser script (ordinary fade in effect in Mozilla browser).
 No need any coding language to customize this plugin. just drag and drop the widget into your sidebar and check the frond end you can able to see the pixelating image gallery with default images. to add your own images go to plugin image management page and update your images.

 *   Simple.
 *   Image slideshow gallery.